mrozbarry/erinnbarry.com/content/about_me.md

 <br/>
-# ACADEMIC HIGHLIGHTS
+# CAREER HIGHLIGHTS

+ - Peer reviewer for the Journal of Autism and Developmental Disorders

+ - Published in the peer reviewed journal, Critical Social Work, as co-first author

  - Awarded Canadian Graduate Scholarship - Masters (CGS-M), valued at $17,500 (2019)

  - Awarded an Ontario Graduate Scholarship (OGS) to pursue graduate studies at Wilfrid Laurier University, valued at $15,000 (2018-2019)

- - Awarded Dean of Graduate and Postdoctoral Studies Scholarship, valued at $5,000 (2018-2019)

- - Awarded the Women in Science: Hypatia Award for honours thesis project, valued at $500 (Summer 2017)

- - Awarded NSERC Undergraduate Student Research Assistantship (USRA), valued at $5,625 (Summer 2015)

 <br/>